 Use a pastry blender to cut the butter into the dry ingredients.
 Keep going until the butter is in very small pieces and nearly undetectable in the dry ingredients.

-Use it immediately to make a lemon cake or store in an air-tight jar or container and refrigerate until ready to use!
+Store in an air-tight jar or container and refrigerate until ready to use!

 Give Homemade Cake Mix As A Gift: